Jakob-Strobl/exclaim-grammar/spec/grammar.md

 ### Action Elision

 Action elision borrows from the idea of lifetime elision in Rust.
-In unambiguous cases, the user may omit the action while keeping functionality intact - increases workflow.
+In unambiguous cases, the user may omit the action while keeping functionality intact.

 Example:
 ```{{ assign! posts = site.posts }}```